 The timeline of the construction of La Sagrada Familia 1882 – 2032:

-1882 The first stone was laid but a dispute between the architect and developer who was the bookseller Josep Maria Bacabella resulted in the architect being fired.
-1883 Bacabella hires Gaudi as the chief architect 1926 Gaudi has a tram accident and is sent to the wrong hospital because he was mistaken for being a vagabond, and dies as a result.
+1882 The first stone was laid, but a dispute between the architect and developer who was the bookseller Josep Maria Bacabella resulted in the architect being fired.
+1883 Bacabella hires Gaudi as the chief architect 1926 Gaudi has a tram accident and is sent to the wrong hospital because he was mistaken for being a vagabond and dies as a result.
 1930 The Nativity faced is completed.
 1936 Spain’s Civil War starts resulting in the sacking of Gaudi’s studio.
-1953 A manifesto calls for all the work to stop but it doesn’t.
+1953 A manifesto calls for all the work to stop, but it doesn’t.
 1976 The Passion facade is finished.
 1992 The Barcelona Olympics starts an influx of tourism which adds extra funds to energise the construction.
-2008 Another manifesto talks about the manipulation of Gaudi’s vision but the work continues 2010 The Pope visits the site to consecrate the church as a basilica.
-2011 There is an arson attack on the sacristy but the fire is contained.
+2008 Another manifesto talks about the manipulation of Gaudi’s vision, but the work continues 2010 The Pope visits the site to consecrate the church as a basilica.
+2011 There is an arson attack on the sacristy, but the fire is contained.
 2016 Mayor of Barcelona Ada Colau states that the church lacks a municipal building permit.
 2017 Terrorist bomb plot is averted.
 2019 A building permit is issued.
 2022 The year the central towers should be completed.
 2026 The end of construction of La Sagrada Familia to coincide with the centenary of Gaudi’s death.
 2032 Final decorations will be completed.

 Golden beaches in Barcelona

-Barcelona has several golden beaches (Llevant, Nove Mar Bella, Mar Bella, Bogatell, Nova Icaria, Barcenoleta, St. Sebastia).
+Barcelona has several golden beaches (Llevant, Nove Mar Bella, Mar Bella, Bogatell, Nova Icaria, Barcenoleta, and St. Sebastia).
 One fun way to get to the beach is to take a cable car (octagonal-shaped) to Barcenoleta.

 Food and drink